Roshnigiri99/Mind-Mesh-AI-Based-Mental-Health-Warning-System-/README.md

 - 🧠 Mental health prediction using ML model
 - 📊 Sentiment analysis using VADER
 - 🔍 Model explainability using LIME
-- 🤖 AI-generated mental health advice
+- 🤖 AI-generated mental health advice with Groq
 - 🧘 Interactive therapy exercises
 - 🔐 User authentication using MongoDB and bcrypt
 - 📈 Mood history tracking (with user consent)